 4. Linking data at the most granular level feasible; and

-5. Producing reports for different audiences and purposes, including data visualizations.
-This includes assessing technical capabilities, forging on the ground relationships with providers, IT staff, and other data stakeholders.
+This work includes assessing technical capabilities, forging on-the-ground relationships with providers, IT staff, and other data shareholders.